 Section 5.
 Nomination procedure

-NOTE: This needs to be included only if officers or committee chairmen are elected.
+NOTE: This needs to be included only if officers or committee chairs are elected.
 If not, delete this section and renumber accordingly.

 A Nominating Committee of [number] members shall be elected by ballot by the [name] Alumnae Panhellenic Association or by the Executive Board members.
 A majority vote shall elect.
-Nominating Committee members shall elect their own chairman.
+Nominating Committee members shall elect their own chair.
 The Nominating Committee shall consider the qualifications of all candidates for elected officers and shall nominate at least one name for each elected officer position; specify a time to present the Nominating Committee report; declare a time for the elections; and provide for a provision that nominations be received from the floor.

 Section 6.
 Term